 Ken Quaglio G’91

 Ken is a 29-year U.S. Army veteran with 14 years of active-duty service in the Medical Service Corps where he was Medevac Operations Officer and Instructor Pilot.
 Ken helped launch the Entrepreneurship Bootcamp for Veterans’ Families at Syracuse University.
-He is a member of the Board of Directors at Shenandoah Telecommunications (NASDAQ: SHEN) where he serves on the Audit Committee as well as the Shentel Foundation.
+He is an Independent Director on the Board of Directors at Shenandoah Telecommunications (NASDAQ: SHEN) where he serves on the Audit Committee as well as the Shentel Foundation.
 Ken actively supports Miriam’s Kitchen, an organization committed to ending chronic homelessness in Washington, DC.

-Ken holds a B.S. in Biological Science from Florida State University and an M.B.A in organization and management from Syracuse University’s Martin J. Whitman School of Management.
+Ken earned a BS in biological science from Florida State University and an MBA in organization and management from Syracuse University’s Martin J. Whitman School of Management.

-Glenn served in the US Army in Reserve and Active components, and as a noncommissioned and commissioned officer.
-His military assignments included the US Army Special Operations Command; US Army, Europe; and, The Joint Staff.
-Glenn is a graduate of the Army (now Defense) Comptrollership Program at Syracuse University, and has participated in the Entrepreneurship Bootcamp for Veterans as a speaker and panelist.
-In addition to an MBA from Syracuse, Glenn earned an MA from the US Naval War College and undergraduate degrees from North Carolina State University.
+Glenn served in the U.S. Army Reserve and active components, and as a non-commissioned and commissioned officer, his military assignments included the U.S. Army Special Operations Command; U.S. Army, Europe; and The Joint Staff.
+Glenn is a graduate of the Army (now Defense) Comptrollership Program at Syracuse University and has participated in the Entrepreneurship Bootcamp for Veterans with Disabilities as a speaker and panelist.
+In addition to an MBA from Syracuse, Glenn earned an MA from the U.S. Naval War College and undergraduate degrees from North Carolina State University.

-Mark Westervelt is Vice President for Software Engineering/Development Management at Fidelity Investments where he’s been employed since 1990.
-At Fidelity, Mark is responsible for leading a global software development organization that provides software products on behalf of Fidelity’s Institutional businesses.
+Previously, he retired as Vice President, Software Engineering/Development Management at Fidelity Investments after 28 plus years of service.
+At Fidelity, Mark was responsible for leading a global software development organization providing software products on behalf of Fidelity’s Institutional businesses.
 He holds an Operations Professional Series 99 FINRA license as required by his former role.
 Prior to Fidelity, Mark held several positions at Electronic Data Systems.

 The Office of Veteran and Military Affairs